crokita/strider-android/README.md

 *  Test this plugin for real android devices instead of just emulators
 *  Allow the user to select a subset of tests to perform
 *  Support for IntelliJ IDEA projects?
-*  Remove the apks from the emulator when it's finished?
 *  Option to automatically set up the Android SDK?
-*  Kill the currently running emulator if the user decides to switch emulators between retests
 *  Move the installation logic into the prepare phase
 *  Sometimes even after waiting for the device to boot it's still not enough time to wait for pushing an apk install on the device
+*  Give the user the option to kill the emulator after testing